 Put chia seeds into a bowl with 4 tbsps of water and leave to one side.
 In a powerful food processor, add all of the oats and blitz until you have a rough flour.

-Melt the honey, coconut oil and nut butter together in a small pan and place over a low heat.
+Melt the honey, coconut oil and almond butter together in a small pan and place over a low heat.
 Once melted, remove from the heat, and add the chia seed mix and zest of the lemon and put to one side.

 Grate the apple, squeezing out most of the liquid and add into the bowl.
 Add the remaining ingredients to the pan and give it a good mix.
 It should be quite sticky.
 Pour the mixture into the prepared tin and press down with a spoon, drizzle over the reserved nut butter and bake in the preheated oven for 20 - 30 minutes or until lightly golden and holding together nicely.